 Now that you’ve become comfortable admitting that you’re disappointed with your overall parenting experience, it’s time to explore another truth: parenting is way different from what you imagined!

 The demands that are placed on parents these days are outrageous.
-The expectations of parents to perform perfectly every day is enough to make you want to pull your hair out.
+The expectation of parents to perform perfectly every day is enough to make you want to pull your hair out.

 This is what you can expect throughout your parenting journey.
 There will rarely be moments when you feel like you’re doing enough for your children.
 As a matter of fact, you’ll be lucky if you experience that feeling even once in life.